Having a new flock of chickens can be a roller coaster ride of ups and downs, especially for beginners.

 Other things to consider:

-• Color of Eggs – There are a variety of beautiful eggs ranging from white, to light pink or blue, to brown and chocolate.
+• Color of Eggs – Various beautiful eggs range from white to light pink or blue to brown and chocolate.

 • Ornamental or Functional – Some chickens may lay very few eggs but are lovely to look at.